- Alternative & Natural Medicine

 You can make the poultice as big or as small as you want.
 This one is for dry skin.
 This ingredients is variable.
 You can choose from dried flowers and herbs according to the skin type of a person.
 You can use almond or jojoba oil instead of grated coconut.
 Just wet them with the oil.

 Heat the Poultice in the steamer with water for about 5 minutes.
 Before you start with the massage, test the hotness of the poultice by putting it on your arms first.
 Be careful.
 Always ask the person you are massaging if it´s okey for her.
 Start the massage by giving a short and fast stroke just to try if it´s not too hot.
-Then massage the part of the body by stroking, rubbing gently and doing circular movements.
+Then massage the parts of the body by stroking, rubbing gently and doing circular movements.
 You can also press the poultice a few seconds along the energy lines.
 Remember always massage towards the heart.

 When the poultice cooled down, put them back in the steamer and get the 2 extra poultice and continue the treatment.
 They might be still hot so don´t forget to test them on your arms and start the massage again with short but fast stroke.